On the Stability of Lagrange Relative Equilibrium in The Planar Three-body Problem: Stability on Relative Equilibria

 \right)$:

 It follows that the characteristic polynomial $f(x^2)$ becomes

-According to a well known result due to Conley \cite{pacella1987central}, we know that $\lambda_{2k-1}\lambda_{2k} <0$, thus the central configuration $\mathcal{E}_3$ is not spectrally stable.
+According to a well known result due to Conley \cite{pacella1987central}, it holds $\lambda_{2k-1}\lambda_{2k} <0$, thus the central configuration $\mathbf{r}_0$ is spectrally instable.
 This result has been proved by Moeckel \cite{moeckel1995linear}.
 Furthermore, we have the following result of collinear central configurations:

-So we may consider only noncollinear central configurations for stability of the relative equilibrium.
+So we consider stability of relative equilibria only for noncollinear central configurations in the following.

 \textbf{C. The three-body case.} When $N=3$, the problem is especially simple, because of $Q=\left(

 \right) $ or $\left(